Last Modified: August 30, 2008

 Dear OncoLink "Ask The Experts,"

-James M. Metz, MD, Editor-in-Chief of OncoLink and Assistant Professor of Radiation Oncology at the Hospital of the University of Pennsylvania, responds:
+Terry Styles, MD, Assistant Professor of Radiation Oncology at the University of Pennsylvania, responds: